lkev/wt-fdd/README.md

 This is then labelled as such and split into training and testing data for fault classification and prediction.

-## API
+## Documentation
-API can be found at: http://wt-fdd.readthedocs.io/en/latest/
+The docs can be viewed locally in docs/\_build/html/index.html.

 ## Usage Example